AlexanderDJackson/SE2/README.md

 * Output the TOML object as a file/stream/string

 ## Code Example
-**Reference the java code (Example.java) and TOML file (example.toml) in the example directory for assistance when importing and using the Toml library.**
+**Reference the java code (Example.java) and TOML file (example.toml) in the main directory for assistance when importing and using the Toml library.**
 ```
-import SE2Toml.java;
+import Toml.Toml;

 example code in here
 ```

 ## Installation
-Import SE2Toml.java library at the top of your Java file that you wish to use the library functionalities in.
+Import Toml.Toml library at the top of your Java file (located in the same directory as Toml.java) that you wish to use the library functionalities in.

 ## Tests
 Tests are stored in the src > test > java > TomlTest.java file of the Maven project folder.
 All tests adhere to the specifications of JUnit and are run through Apache Maven's mvn test command.